 The certificate(s) may be filed separately in paper form.
 The submitted medium must be readable and free of computer viruses and other forms of malicious logic.

 then the EPO will include free of charge a copy of the previous application in the file of the European patent application.
 No request is necessary to this end.
-However, if the language of the previous application was not one of the official languages of the EPO, it may still be necessary to file the translation or declaration under Rule 53(3) (see A-III, 6.8).
+However, as regards Chinese patent or utility model applications, this applies only if these were filed on or after 3 September 2012.
+Moreover, if the language of the previous application was not one of the official languages of the EPO, it may still be necessary to file the translation or declaration under Rule 53(3) (see A-III, 6.8).

 Where the applicant has already supplied a copy of the priority in the context of a request to base late-filed parts of the description or drawings on the claimed priority under Rule 56 (see A-II, 5.4(v)). the applicant does not need to file it again.
 However, if the copy already provided was not certified as to its content and/or filing date, the applicant will need to provide the missing certification within the above time limit.